libreim/blog/_posts/2015-07-27-an-indepth-look-at-ruby.md

 well as later readings of the code.
 Finally, in addition to iterating through existing collections, items can be generated on demand with Enumerator objects.
 Enumerators and lazy Enumerators are powerful tools to calculate elements of finite and infinite sequences.
-I'd encourage you to be creative and find new ways to use them.
+I'd encourage you to give them a try, be creative and find new ways to use them.

 ## References